 Its applied hour markers were replaced with more legible Arabic numerals and the smaller inner disk now features a proper minute track that, too, makes the timekeeper easier to read.

-The reason for replacing the usual smaller hands is simple: the skeletonized movement that serves as the dial of the watch is very pleasant to look at, but doesn’t provide very good background for tiny stick-shaped hands.
+The reason for replacing the usual smaller hands is simple: the skeletonized movement that serves as the dial is pleasant to look at but doesn’t provide a good background for tiny stick-shaped hands.

-As to the movement itself, in this timekeeper the original caliber P-241 that offered split-seconds functionality was replaced with a simpler Perrelet caliber P-291 that works only as a normal chrono.
+As to the movement itself, the original caliber P-241 that offered split-seconds functionality was replaced with a simpler Perrelet caliber P-291 that works only as a normal chrono.

 The movement is packed inside a medium-sized stainless steel case.
-Around 43.5 millimeters in diameter and 14.9 millimeters in height, the body of the watch is just large enough not to attract to much attention to itself.
+Around 43.5 millimeters in diameter and 14.9 millimeters in height, the body is just large enough not to attract too much attention to itself.